in28minutes/learn/readme.md

 - [Maven Tutorial for Beginners in 5 Steps](https://courses.in28minutes.com/p/maven-tutorial-for-beginners-in-5-steps)
 - [JUnit Tutorial for Beginners in 5 Steps](https://courses.in28minutes.com/p/junit-tutorial-for-beginners)
 - [Mockito Tutorial for Beginners in 5 Steps](https://courses.in28minutes.com/p/mockito-for-beginner-in-5-steps)

-# F1 Style - Introduction to Frameworks, Tools and Processes
 - Introduction to 4 Principles of Simple Design in 5 Minutes
 - Introduction to SOLID Principles in 8 Minutes
 - Introduction to Maven in 7 Minutes